smedrec/smart-logs/.qoder/repowiki/en/content/Security and Compliance/GDPR Compliance.md

 ## Update Summary
 **Changes Made**
-- Updated documentation to reflect persistent pseudonym mapping implementation using pseudonym_mapping table
+- Added new `pseudonymizeEvent` method for real-time event pseudonymization
-- Added KMS integration details for secure storage of pseudonym mappings
+- Updated pseudonymization strategy implementation with database-backed storage
-- Enhanced error handling documentation with new console.error logging for missing mappings
+- Enhanced pseudonym_mapping table with strategy column and improved indexing
-- Updated pseudonymization workflow to reflect database-backed storage instead of in-memory
+- Added unique constraint on original_id for data integrity
-- Added documentation for new pseudonym_mapping database table and schema
+- Updated documentation to reflect new pseudonymization workflow and database schema changes
-- Updated architecture diagrams to show persistent storage integration
+- Added new sequence diagram for pseudonymizeEvent workflow
-- Revised data flow descriptions for pseudonymization and erasure workflows
+- Updated core components diagram to include new pseudonymizeEvent method

 ## Table of Contents
 1. [Introduction](#introduction)